Nuitka/Nuitka/UserPlugin-Creation.rst

   will import the script and call its initialization method just like for a standard plugin.
 The plugin must have a non-empty string specified in its variable ``plugin_name``.
 It must also not equal one of the de-activated standard plugin strings.
-Best practice is filling it like so:
+Best practice is filling it with the filename, e.g.
+  ``plugin_name == __file__``, because this allows providing it with options.
-  ``plugin_name == __file__``.
-User plugins are always activated once they have been successfully loaded.
-They therefore have no mechanism that warns about not using them.
+  User plugins are always activated once successfully loaded.
+They therefore have no mechanism to warn if not being used.

 Example User Plugin
 --------------------
-This is a very simple user plugin.
-It will display source code lines of the main program which contain calls to the buitlin ``math`` module, if an option named "trace" is active::
+This is a simple demo user plugin.
+It will display source code lines of the main program if they contain calls to the ``math`` module, if an option named "trace" is active::

     import os